2018 was a fascinating year for employment law, with a variety of changes and landmark cases in employment rights.

 Brexit and the EU Settlement Scheme

 Assuming there is no dramatic turn of events, Brexit shouldn’t have too much of an impact on employment law, as the UK government has committed to keeping the majority of EU laws relating to employment.

 The main point of concern for employers come Brexit is the EU settlement scheme, which was debated heavily in 2018.

 Assuming there is a deal, EU nationals with 5 years’ residency by 31 December 2020 will be entitled to apply for ‘Settled Status’, those without 5 years’ residency may apply for pre-settled status.
 This system goes fully live from 30 March 2019 and workers will have until June 2021 to apply, although some individuals have already been granted early access.

-In the event of a no-deal Brexit, the dates for the settlement scheme will change and a new immigration policy will be put into place with effect from March 2019, and rights to work will be largely be dependent on that.
+In the event of a no-deal Brexit, the dates for the settlement scheme will change and a new immigration policy will be put into place with effect from March 2019, and rights to work will be largely dependent on that.

-Some practical steps you can take to prepare include reviewing your workforce now, providing additional support for any employees who may have to go through the scheme, and considering future recruitment and development plans.
+Some practical steps you can take to prepare to include reviewing your workforce now, providing additional support for any employees who may have to go through the scheme, and considering future recruitment and development plans.

 Financial increases and changes to payslips

 The minimum wage is set to increase in 2019.
 Those eligible for the NMW will benefit from a 4.9% increase, with hourly rates rising from £7.83 to £8.21.

 Statutory sick pay is also due to rise, with per-week payments increasing from £92.05 to £94.25.